stuffedwombat/stuffedwombat.github.io/qa.md

 It's also just pretty heavily tweaked physics!
 When you're not giving any input while standing on the ground, the game will radically slow down the character, resulting in this kind of slow sliding.
 There's probably a whole lot of small clamps and lerps and little tweaks that I can't remember right now.
 Making non-90-degree-ground enjoyable to traverse was one of the very first things that I tackled with this version of Mosa Lina.
 It took like six or seven iterations to get it to where it's at now.

-But basically: How did I make it?
-Theres

 *Vlp (@SomeVolp) asks:*
 ### Is it hard to self-publish?